 Countries under Visa Waiver Agreement

-The 104 countries listed on the website linked below, in addition to Mozambique, which was added in February 2017, are under a Visa Waiver Agreement with Korea.
-Depending on nationality and passport type, citizens from these 105 countries can visit Korea with the purpose of tourism without a visa for 30 to 90 days.
+The 107 countries listed on the website linked below are under a Visa Waiver Agreement with Korea.
+Depending on nationality and passport type, citizens from these countries can visit Korea with the purpose of tourism without a visa for 30 to 90 days.

 Designated Countries & Regions Granted Visa-Free Entry to Korea